 The UK officially left the EU on 31st January 2020, with a transition period until 31st December 2020.
-Brexit negotiations were agreed on 24th December 2020, with effects on healthcare and scientific research unfolding as the transition period concludes.
+Brexit negotiations were agreed on 24th December 2020, with effects on healthcare and scientific research unfolding as the transition period concluded.

 If there is one move on the Leave campaign’s side that could be said to have swayed the public’s opinion, it was the incorrect claim that leaving the EU would free up £350m per week to be spent on the NHS.
 The cross-party campaign couldn’t dictate how any funds were to be spent, nor had they quoted an accurate figure.

 In 2018, the government promised a £20 billion increase to the NHS budget per year for the next five years, starting in 2019/20.
 They said it would be partly paid for through the ‘Brexit dividend’ but there is no guaranteed extra money from leaving the EU, as it is expected that costs associated with leaving will outweigh those that are being saved.

 Health experts have said this money will ‘help stem further decline in the health service, but it’s simply not enough to address the fundamental challenges facing the NHS, or fund essential improvements to services that are flagging.’

 In 2019, the Conservative manifesto stated an increase in the NHS budget by £33.9 billion by 2023/24, and an immediate injection of £6.2 billion.
 Stricter immigration laws, such as the new ‘settled status’ for EU citizens, may slow the UK’s population growth, and ‘Leave’ campaigners in the referendum argued that the fewer people who are eligible to access NHS services, the greater the government spend per capita.